TsilidisV/personal-static-site/content/authors/admin/_index.md

     url: https://www.upatras.gr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Mathematical Biology, Dynamial Systems and Artificial Inteligence.
+bio: My research interests include Mathematical Biology, Dynamical Systems and Artificial Intelligence.

 # Interests to show in About widget
 interests:
   - Mathematical and Computational Biology
   - Dynamical Systems
-  - Artificial Inteligence
+  - Artificial Intelligence

 # Education to show in About widget
 education: